juvu/DayTrade-SwingTrade/TradingTickers.md

 	*  Can be mitigated by using off shore brokers
 * *2.5 Rule* for each dollar being used to short, 2.5x in capital must be put up
 * *Short Sell Restriction* prevents a stock to be shorted into up tick  on the day if it drops over 10%
-* Platform Features that are important - Level 2, T&S, Hotkeys, Scanners
+* Platform Features that are important - Level 2, Time and Sales, Realtime, Hotkeys, Scanners

 ## Brokers